-Cut pile carpeting is perfect for family areas thanks to its construction.
+Cut pile carpeting is perfect for residential because of its construction.
 As the name suggests, this flooring consists of yarns and fibers which have their ends cut at an equal level.
-This helps to create a smooth surface, which is, of course, comfortable to walk across.
+This helps to create a smooth surface, which is comfortable to walk across.

 There are different types of cut pile carpet, which may include:

 However, there are reasons to go against cut pile.
 Cut pile can show furniture and foot traffic indentation after time.
 It can also be trickier to clean, and deep piles may not be the easiest to walk across.

 Loop carpeting, unlike cut pile, leaves the threads and fibers intact, in tiny loops.
 That makes for a tighter, more rigid construction.
 However, this style of flooring is preferred by people who value ease of cleaning and who likely see heavy foot traffic.